 To be honest, I hadn’t planned a second trip.
 Having never planned a trip like this before, I was so focused on making the first one a success that the thought hadn’t crossed my mind to host a second.
 The week after coming back home I started planning our second trip.

-Spokane was an easy choice for us, I started referring investors to Spokane in 2016 because the Seattle multi-family prices were skyrocketing, and the return on investment become less attractive.
+The town of Spokane was an easy choice for us, I started referring investors to Spokane in 2016 because the Seattle multi-family prices were skyrocketing, and the return on investment become less attractive.
 Spokane being the underdog market in Washington made it an excellent place to invest, and investors would benefit from no income taxes in Washington State and being only 4 1/2 hours from Seattle.

 Spokane is also an excellent place for our of state investors due to it’s affordability, high return on investment potential, and diverse economy.

-For this Spokane trip, We were joined by 32 other real estate investors from three states including Washington, Hawaii and Texas.
+For this Spokane trip, we were joined by 32 other real estate investors from three states including Washington, Hawaii and Texas.

 Here’s a glimpse into what these investing trips look like: